gongzili456/wechat-login/README.md

 ```

 The `appID` and `appSecret` is required, and `domain` is optional as your callback domain that config wechat.
+The `domain` default value is you host name.
 The `CallBack` function use to accept wechat user info and token has two way.

 ##Use function parameters